Garfield Weede

 Garfield Wilson Weede (November 26, 1880 – November 21, 1971) was an American football, basketball, and track and field coach and athletic director.
 He was one of the first college coaches to "break the color line" and allow racial integration among his players.

 Playing career

-Garfield Weede played football at Cooper Memorial College—now known as Sterling College—as a quarterback from 1898 to 1900.
+Weede played football at Cooper Memorial College—now known as Sterling College—as a quarterback from 1898 to 1900.
 He then played at the University of Pennsylvania as an end and placekicker.
 He was severely injured in a game in October 1905.
-Under head coach Carl S. Williams, the team was undefeated in 1904 with a record of 12–0 and has since retroactively been declared "national champions" for that year.
+Under head coach Carl S. Williams, the 1904 Penn Quakers football team was undefeated with a record of 12–0, and has since retroactively been declared a national champion for that year.

 Coaching career

 Washburn

 Weede was the tenth head football coach for Washburn University in Topeka, Kansas, as well as the athletic director.
 He held the position for three seasons, from 1906 until 1908, and followed John H. Outland.
 Weede's coaching record at Washburn was 20–6–4.
 Football legend Walter Camp called him a "familiar winner" in one of his reviews of the program and his 1907 team finished the season undefeated and untied with victories of Kansas State, Kansas, and Oklahoma.